exasol/transformers-extension/doc/developer_guide/developer_guide.md

 For a prediction udf you will want one of the `Transformation` to be a `WithModelTransformation(PredictionTaskTransformation(PredictionTask)`

-The PredictionTask is an implementation of the `PredictionTask`-Protocol.
+The PredictionTask is an implementation of the [PredictionTask-Protocol](../../exasol_transformers_extension/udfs/models/prediction_tasks/prediction_task.py).
 It holds the
 logic for a specific NLP-Task.
 Multiple UDF classes can use the same `PredictionTask`.
 If none of the existing `PredictionTask` implementations (see Section 4.3) suit your task, you can write your own.
 More information can be found in Section 4.4.

-The `PredictionTask` get then wrapped in the `PredictionTaskTransformation` which handles calling the `PredictionTask` functions.
-Then, the `PredictionTaskTransformation` gets wrapped in the `WithModelTransformation` which handles loading the required transformers models.
+The `PredictionTask` get then wrapped in the [PredictionTaskTransformation](../../exasol_transformers_extension/udfs/models/transformation/predicition_task.py) which handles calling the `PredictionTask`s functions.
+Then, the `PredictionTaskTransformation` gets wrapped in the [WithModelTransformation](../../exasol_transformers_extension/udfs/models/transformation/with_model_transformation.py) which handles loading the required transformers models.

 A typical UDF script will look like this: